 Here are a few skills that any young professional can learn today that will help their career tomorrow:

 I was talking to a Doctor who had to modify an ad for the practice she was working at.

 I chuckled initially and then joked, “What did you use Microsoft Paint?”
 To my surprise, she explained that she used Photoshop and taught herself how to use it back in her undergrad while on student council.

 I was impressed.

-Similarly, her colleagues and supervisor was also impressed.
-Don’t get me wrong, I’m sure she’d rather be elbow deep in doctor duty but having this skillset differentiates her from all the other PHDs in the clinic.
+Similarly, her colleagues and supervisor were also impressed.
+Don’t get me wrong, I’m sure she’d rather be elbow deep in doctor duty but having this skillset differentiates her from all the other PhDs in the clinic.